 We encourage all RCSC students to complete two internships.
 We structure these 10-12 week internships so students can earn academic credit.
 Internship experience is an important balance to the classroom.
 Students hoping for placement in a top executive development program with a retailer when they graduate must demonstrate some level of real world knowledge about the industry.
 The internship provides this exposure and builds knowledge of the company.
 Students who graduate with a RCSC degree and internship experience are in high demand by the retailing industry.

 RCSC students find their own internships by attending career fairs and company information sessions.
 Career Fairs are held every Fall and Spring to give students the opportunity to network with company recruiters.
 A robust campus interview program is coordinated by Career Services and additional networking events are offered by the Terry J. Lundgren Center for Retailing.
 Join the TJLC student listserv.

-Independent Studies are coordinated between the RCSC student and an RCSC faculty member.
+An Independent Study or Directed Research project provides RCSC students with an opportunity to pursue a specific area of interest or research study.
+Independent Studies and Directed Research projects are developed by the RCSC student working with an RCSC faculty member.
 After meeting with the student, the faculty member will decide how many units (if any) the experience will be worth.
 Then an agreement is drawn up and signed by both the student and the faculty member.
 The faculty member will ensure that the student is registered for the units.
-Note: Pre-majors are only eligible for lower division units.
+Note: Pre-majors are only eligible for lower division Independent Study units.
 Majors are eligible for upper division units.